etan18/Obsidian-Notes/Machine Learning/dimensionality reduction.md

 >- [[principal components analysis]]
 >  - [[random projection]]

-The motivation for dimensionality reduction is to
+The motivation for **dimensionality reduction** is to *reduce redundancy* in data.
+Oftentimes, raw data is a representation of many complex statistical dependencies, or redundancies.
+Thus, the goal of dimensionality reduction techniques is to represent that same data as the combination of some set of independent components.
+This allows us to
-- make computations cheaper by compressing data
+- Make computations cheaper by compressing data
-- remove irrelevant features, noise, or systematic artifacts
+- Remove irrelevant features, noise, or systematic artifacts
-- find the basis for representing complex things
+- Find the basis for representing complex things

 > [!idea] Projection onto a subspace
 > Given a subspace composed of orthonormal vectors $v_1, v_2, \dots, v_k$, the projection of vector $x$ onto the subspace is $\tilde{x} = \sum_{i=1}^k (x \cdot v_i) v_i$.